 - finding your “fit” in life;

 - exploring meaning of life issues.

 As studies have shown and I have observed, the quality of the relationship between therapist and client, including a client’s trust of and feeling understood by the therapist, are primary factors in healing and change.
 I endeavor to maintain a safe, trusting, and accurately attuned relationship with each individual, couple, family or group client.
-A good part of my work is educational and occasionally I may disclose personal experience when it seems helpful and relevant.
-I may also incorporate basic mindfulness awareness and neuroscience into my practice.
+Part of my work is educational and occasionally I may disclose personal experience when it seems helpful and relevant.
+I also incorporate basic mindfulness awareness and neuroscience into my practice.